CodeNow/big-poppa/README.md

    start postgres on your computer.

-Once you have installed postgres you'll need to run the following from the astral project repository directory:
+Once you have installed postgres you'll need to run the following from the big-poppa project repository directory:

 1. `npm run init-db`

-This script creates a super user named `astral` and two databases on your machine:
+This script creates a super user named `big-poppa` and two databases on your machine:
-`astral` (used for local development) and `astral-test` (used by the test suite).
+`big-poppa` (used for local development) and `big-poppa-test` (used by the test suite).

 #### Running Migrations

-Astral uses [knex](https://www.npmjs.com/package/knex) to access the postgresql database.
+big-poppa uses [knex](https://www.npmjs.com/package/knex) to access the postgresql database.
 The first thing you'll need to do after installing postgres is to run the knex migrations to create the database schema.
-From the astral project repository directory run the following:
+From the big-poppa project repository directory run the following:

 1. `npm install` - Install required libraries